 - Mince garlic cloves.

 - Heat a large skillet or pan over medium-high heat.
-Cook brisket until all sides are browned.
+Season brisket liberally with salt and brown brisket until all sides are browned, about 5-7 minutes per side.

 - Add in water, white vinegar, ketchup, onions, garlic, sugar and salt.